 GPGN438.
-GEOPHYSICS PROJECT DESIGN (I, II) Complementary design course for geophysics restricted elective course(s).
+GEOPHYSICS PROJECT DESIGN (I, II) (WI) Complementary design course for geophysics restricted elective course(s).
 Application of engineering design principles to geophysics through advanced work, individual in character, leading to an engineering report or senior thesis and oral presentation thereof.
 Choice of design project is to be arranged between student and individual faculty member who will serve as an advisor, subject to department head approval.
-Prerequisite: GPGN302, 303, 308, and completion of or concurrent enrollment in geophysics method courses in the general topic area of the project design.
-1 hour lecture, 6 hours lab; 3 semester hours.
+Prerequisites: GPGN302, GPGN303, GPGN308, and completion of or concurrent enrollment in geophysics method courses in the general topic area of the project design.
+Credit variable, 1 to 3 hours.
+Course can be retaken once.

 GPGN439.
-GEOPHYSICS PROJECT DESIGN (II) GEGN439/PEGN439.
-MULTI-DISCIPLINARY PETRO-LEUM DESIGN (II) This is a multidisciplinary design course that integrates fundamentals and design concepts in geological, geophysical, and petroleum engineering.
+GEOPHYSICS PROJECT DESIGN (II)GEGN439/PEGN439.
+MULTI-DISCIPLINARY PETROLEUM DESIGN (II) This is a multidisciplinary design course that integrates fundamentals and design concepts in geological, geophysical, and petroleum engineering.
 Students work in integrated teams consisting of students from each of the disciplines.
 Multiple open-end design problems in oil and gas exploration and field development, including the development of a prospect in an exploration play and a detailed engineering field study, are assigned.
 Several detailed written and oral presentations are made throughout the semester.
 Project economics including risk analysis are an integral part of the course.
-Prerequisite: GP Majors: GPGN302 and GPGN303; PE majors: PEGN316, PEGN414, PEGN422, PEGN423, PEGN424 (or concurrent) GEOL308; GE Majors: GEOL308 or GEOL309, GEGN438, GEGN316.
-2 hours lecture; 3 hours lab; 3 semester hours.
+Prerequisites: GP majors: GPGN302 and GPGN303.
+GE Majors: GEOL308 or GEOL309, GEGN316, GEGN438.
+PE majors: PEGN316, PEGN414, PEGN422, PEGN423, PEGN424 (or concurrent).
+2 hours lecture, 3 hours lab; 3 semester hours.